ADVERTISEMENT

 A completed quill

-Fill the quill as you would a bobbin, moving from side to side, with each pass becoming shorter until you have a well-round center hump.
+Fill the quill as you would a bobbin, moving from side to side, with each pass becoming narrower until you have a well-rounded center hump.
 If you aren’t paying attention and make a ridge somewhere along the way, unwind and start again.
 The ridge will snag your reel-out and you’ll be left with messy selvedges.

 Weight and Size

 The closed bottom shuttles in the photo at the top weigh 5.75 oz and the open bottom shuttles weigh about 4.1 oz.
 They are all about 12" long.
-The weight difference is probably caused more by the wood they were made from than the shuttle structure.
-That slight variation in weight probably wouldn’t affect you, but you may prefer one over the other.
+The weight difference probably results more from the wood used rather than the shuttle structure.
+That slight variation in weight also probably won’t affect you, but you may find you prefer one over the other.

 2 boat shuttles with two profiles lm